 topcat -jsamp -helpfor more information.

 Other arguments on the command line are taken to be the locations of tables.
 Any tables so specified will be loaded into TOPCAT at startup.
-These locations are typically filenames, but could also be URLs or SQL queries, or perhaps something else.
+These locations are typically filenames, but could also be URLs or scheme specifications.
 In addition they may contain "fragment identifiers" (with a "#") to locate a table within a given resource, so that for instance the location

 /my/data/cat1.fits#2means the second extension in the multi-extension FITS file